 The Proposed Project is situated in a largely residential area although there are more commercial-oriented uses further to the north along the SR-91 Freeway and La Sierra Avenue.
 The lower La Sierra/Norco Hills and the taller San Gabriel Mountains are visible to the north at many times of the year, the Santa Ana Mountains are always visible to the west, and the low Temescal Mountains are visible to the south and southeast of the Proposed Project area.
 The existing site has substantial foliage, which significantly obstructs views from adjacent roadways across the Proposed Project Site.
-There are no scenic vistas across the Proposed Project Site that could be obstructed by the Proposed Project.
-The Proposed Project does not contain components, such as tall buildings and building massing, that would block public views of the mountains to the north or hills to the south; therefore, the Proposed Project is consistent with Policy OS-2.4.
+There are no scenic vistas across the Proposed Project does not contain components, such as tall buildings and building massing, that would block public views of the mountains to the north or hills to the south; therefore, the Proposed Project is consistent with Policy OS-2.4.